pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 The most interesting task is to create the Stream Configuration (`streamConfig`).
 Like many objects in Pravega, a Stream takes a configuration object that allows a developer to control various behaviors of the Stream.
 All configuration object instantiated via builder pattern.
 That allows a developer to control various aspects of a Stream's behavior in terms of _policies_; [**Retention Policy**](pravega-concepts.md#stream-retention-policies) and [**Scaling
 Policy**](pravega-concepts.md#elastic-streams-auto-scaling) are the most important ones related to Streams.
-For the sake of simplicity, in our sample application we instantiate a Stream with a single segment (`ScalingPolicy.fixed(1)`) and without any kind of retention policy.
+For the sake of simplicity, in our sample application we instantiate a Stream with a single segment (`ScalingPolicy.fixed(1)`) and using the default (infinite) retention policy.

 Once the Stream Configuration (`streamConfig`) object is built, creating the Stream is straight forward using `createStream()`.
 After the Stream is created, we are all set to start writing